IDinsight/experiments-engine/docs/getting-started/experiments/bayes_ab/index.md

 ## What is Bayesian A/B testing?

-With A/B testing, you have 2 variants of a feature / implementation (one is ideally a baseline / existing feature that you want to compare the other against), with corresponding probability of achieving a desired outcome.
-You serve beneficiaries either variant at a random but _fixed_ probability throughout the experiment and observe the outcome of their interaction with it.
-You update these probabilities for each variant _after_ the experiment is over and all te observations are in.
+With A/B testing, you have 2 variants of a feature / implementation (one is ideally a baseline / existing feature that you want to compare the other, a new feature, against).
+You present users with one of the variants at a random but with a _fixed_ probability throughout the experiment and observe the outcome of their interaction with it.
+You update these probabilities for each variant _after_ the experiment is over and all the observations are in.

 ## Show me some math!
 In our current implementation of Bayesian A/B testing, we use Gaussian priors and support either real-valued or binary outcomes.